Bacon Wrapped Smokies

 What is it about the flavor combo of brown sugar and bacon that is so incredibly delicious?
 I don’t know, but what I do know is that this is one of the easiest appetizer recipes you will ever find.

-Not only are these Brown Sugar Bacon Wrapped Smokies delicious, but they’re simple!
-Just THREE ingredients are needed—plus only 5 minutes of prep time!
+Not only are these bacon wrapped little smokies delicious, but they’re simple!
+Just THREE simple ingredients are needed—plus only 5 minutes of prep time!

 PREP.
 Wrap each smokie with a piece of bacon.
 Secure bacon in place with a toothpick.